 (C) Deal with Pride:

-Search your thoughts, speech, and actions regularly for even hints of pride.
+Pride causes a great number of Christian to backslide.
+Therefore search your thoughts, speech, and actions regularly for even hints of pride.
 It will keep pride at the bay.
 (2 Corinthians 13:5)

 (D) Deal with Fear:

-(V) Deal with Doubt:
+(E) Deal with Doubt:

 Initiate a mentoring relationship with a mature believer or a leader who will intercede for you, (Luke 22:32).
 Remember, doubts must be cleared and eliminated lest the devil takes advantage.

 Stop being a Lone Ranger and enjoy the company and fellowship in the body of Christ.
 We need each other.
 God has wired us that way.
 Besides if you fall someone will be there to help.
 (Hebrews 10:25)